djaus2/Meltdown/README.md

 -   Where a parameter is required, or the sequence is in two parts a \| is used as a separator.

--   Use of \< .. \> in the syntax is avoided as these are the basis of HTML tags.

 -   Formatting tags can be combined with inner text of a Meltdown tag conforming to another tag.
 But 3 character bracketing tags are defined explicitly for